zetxy/fishbot/README.md

 run the program.
 After initial countdown, the bot will start catching fish.

 After each attempt, UI is temporarily restored - e.g. in order to check chat messages.
-To turn off the bot, simply hit F9 and wait for a while.
+To turn off the bot, simply hit P and wait for a while.

 You can run it like this
 ```bash